 This is where dropshipping comes into play.

-If you’re unsure about what dropshipping actually is, check out our Dropshipping 101: What is Dropshipping? article to get an in-depth overview but it’s simply an order fulfillment model where online sellers (AKA, you, the merchant) utilize third-party suppliers such as manufacturers, wholesalers, or any kind of product supplier in general.
+Check out our Dropshipping 101: What is Dropshipping? article to get an in-depth overview of what dropshipping is.
+Dropshipping is an order fulfillment model where online sellers (AKA, you, the merchant) utilize third-party suppliers such as manufacturers, wholesalers, or any kind of product supplier in general.

 With dropshipping, instead of you being the responsible party for storing and shipping your merchandise to your customers, your supplier does this on your behalf but in a way that makes it appear to your customers like the orders are coming directly from you.